laingit/pipe-dream/README.md

 # Pipe Dream
-Boilerplate for a Phoenix (and optional Elm) app
+Boilerplate for a Phoenix and Elm app

 To start your Phoenix server: